 Laparoscopic surgery is a minimally invasive surgery used in the abdominal and pelvic areas.
-It uses a laparoscope with a camera at the end to see inside your body without opening it all the way up.
+It uses a laparoscope with a camera at the end to see inside your body without opening it up.
 Laparoscopy Surgery allows your doctor to see inside your body in real time, without having to make large incisions.
-Your doctor can also obtain biopsy samples during this procedure, as well as also perform surgery.
+The doctor can also obtain biopsy samples during this procedure, as well as also perform surgery.

 Book an Appointment

 A laparoscopy is a way of surgery which is taken in use to identify and diagnose the pelvic or abdominal pain.
 It’s usually performed when noninvasive methods are unable to help with diagnosis.